qingbo/autoarrow.js/README.md

 Please see sample.html for its usage.
 Basically follow these steps:

 1. Select an element (often a div) where the elements you want to link resides.
-Call `new ArrowContainer()` with its id, and a color string for the arrows.
+Call `new ArrowContainer()` with this element as parameter, and a color string for the arrows.
 2. After the container is created, call `container.addArrow()` to add arrows into the canvas.
 The arguments:
-    1. from: id of element where the arrow starts
+    1. from: element where the arrow starts
-    2. img: id of the image the arrow points to
+    2. img: the image the arrow points to
     3. x1, y1: coordinate of the top left point of the arrow target object (origin being top left of the image)
     4. width, height: size of the object